Oceanography: Early history

 The Danish expedition to Arabia 1761–67 can be said to be the world's first oceanographic expedition, as the ship Grønland had on board a group of scientists, including naturalist Peter Forsskål, who was assigned an explicit task by the king, Frederik V, to study and describe the marine life in the open sea, including finding the cause of mareel, or milky seas.
 For this purpose, the expedition was equipped with nets and scrapers, specifically designed to collect samples from the open waters and the bottom at great depth.

 Although Juan Ponce de León in 1513 first identified the Gulf Stream, and the current was well known to mariners, Benjamin Franklin made the first scientific study of it and gave it its name.
 Franklin measured water temperatures during several Atlantic crossings and correctly explained the Gulf Stream's cause.
 Franklin and Timothy Folger printed the first map of the Gulf Stream in 1769–1770.

 Information on the currents of the Pacific Ocean was gathered by explorers of the late 18th century, including James Cook and Louis Antoine de Bougainville.
 James Rennell wrote the first scientific textbooks on oceanography, detailing the current flows of the Atlantic and Indian oceans.
 During a voyage around the Cape of Good Hope in 1777, he mapped "the banks and currents at the Lagullas".
 He was also the first to understand the nature of the intermittent current near the Isles of Scilly, (now known as Rennell's Current).
+The tides and currents of the ocean are distinct.
+Tides are the rise and fall of sea levels created by the combination of the gravitational forces of the Moon along with the Sun (the Sun just in a much lesser extent) and are also caused by the Earth and Moon orbiting each other.
+An ocean current is a continuous, directed movement of seawater generated by a number of forces acting upon the water, including wind, the Coriolis effect, breaking waves, cabbeling, and temperature and salinity differences.

 Sir James Clark Ross took the first modern sounding in deep sea in 1840, and Charles Darwin published a paper on reefs and the formation of atolls as a result of the second voyage of HMS Beagle in 1831–1836.
 Robert FitzRoy published a four-volume report of Beagle's three voyages.
 In 1841–1842 Edward Forbes undertook dredging in the Aegean Sea that founded marine ecology.

 The first superintendent of the United States Naval Observatory (1842–1861), Matthew Fontaine Maury devoted his time to the study of marine meteorology, navigation, and charting prevailing winds and currents.
 His 1855 textbook Physical Geography of the Sea was one of the first comprehensive oceanography studies.
 Many nations sent oceanographic observations to Maury at the Naval Observatory, where he and his colleagues evaluated the information and distributed the results worldwide.